ROCm/MIOpen/docs/how-to/debug-log.rst

 ==========================================================
 Use the ``MIOPEN_DEBUG_CHECK_SUB_BUFFER_OOB_MEMORY_ACCESS`` to help debug potential out-of-bounds (OOBs) memory access errors on GPU sub-buffers.
-If the environment variable is undefined or set to zero, then no sub-buffer out-of-bounds detection is done.
-Otherwise:
+If the environment variable is undefined or set to zero, then no sub-buffer out-of-bounds detection is performed.
+To verify the memory accesses, use one of these values:

 * ``MIOPEN_DEBUG_CHECK_SUB_BUFFER_OOB_MEMORY_ACCESS=1``: Check for OOBs before the start of the sub-buffers.
 * ``MIOPEN_DEBUG_CHECK_SUB_BUFFER_OOB_MEMORY_ACCESS=2``: Check for OOBs after the end of the sub-buffers.

-Note that this checking is not intended for production use since there is a possible performance hit from enabling this functionality.
+Note that these checks are not intended for production use because they might cause a performance hit.

 Controlling parallel compilation
 ==========================================================